SystemsApproach/ops/preface.rst

 One way to read this book is as a guided tour of the open source landscape for cloud control and management.
-And in that spirit, we do not replicate the fantastic documentation those projects already provide, but instead include links to project-specific documentation (which often includes tutorials that we encourage you to try).
-Our goal is to explain how the various puzzle pieces fit together to build an end-to-end management system, and in doing so, identify the hard problems that no amount of tooling can eliminate.
+And in that spirit, we do not replicate the excellent documentation those projects already provide, but instead include links to project-specific documentation (which often includes tutorials that we encourage you to try).
+We also include snippets of code from those projects, but these examples are chosen to help solidify the main points we're trying to make about the management platform as a whole; they should not be interpreted as an attempt to document the inner-working of the individual projects.
+Our goal is to explain how the various puzzle pieces fit together to build an end-to-end management system, and in doing so, identify both various tools that help and the hard problems that no amount of tooling can eliminate.

 That there are challenging technical issues to address (despite marketing claims to the contrary) should come as no surprise.